Article

 New account growth odds 70% chance of 10K+ in first week Below 20%

-Geographic expansion Strict (starts local by SIM card) Flexible (based on language and interest globally)
+Geographic expansion Strict (starts local by SIM card) Flexible (based on language and interest)

 Share this article: